Fictitious entry: Legal action

 Fictitious entries may be used to demonstrate copying, but to prove legal infringement, the material must also be shown to be eligible for copyright.
-However, due to the Feist v.
-Rural lawsuit, where the Supreme Court (USA) ruled that "information alone without a minimum of original creativity cannot be protected by copyright", there are very few cases where copyright has been proven and many are dismissed.
+However, due to the decision in Feist v.
+Rural that "information alone without a minimum of original creativity cannot be protected by copyright", there are very few cases in which copyright has been proven, and many are dismissed.